Information & Deadlines

 2020 ACC Fellowship Application

-for the US and intra-Asia cultural exchange is now open
+for the US and intra-Asia cultural exchange is now closed

 The following guidelines apply to applicants from mainland China, Hong Kong SAR, and Macau SAR.

 Applicants are strongly recommended to review the following information and guidelines thoroughly to see if they are eligible to apply and if their proposal will be a strong candidate for funding.

 - 2020 Grant Categories

 - New York Fellowship Program

 Since 1963, the ACC has operated a program of long-term, immersive fellowships and shorter-term grants for individual artists, scholars, and arts and humanities professionals who wish to pursue specialized training not available in their home countries; find new creative inspiration through travel, research, and exploration; or pursue targeted research projects.
 The Asian Cultural Council makes grants to support international travel and cultural exchange between Asia and the U.S., and among the countries/ regions in Asia.
 The large majority of grants are awarded directly to individuals.
 Organizations that will facilitate a cultural exchange opportunity for our targeted professionals may also apply on behalf of the individual project participants.